-A Pay As You Go SIM card from a provider that offers this service (Vodafone, O2) must be used.

-The correct balance check string must be stored using the SDL code (see store balance check dial string).

-A mobile phone number that is to receive the 'balance low' text must be stored in the master telephone number location using the STM code (refer to 'store master telephone number' feature below).
+- A Pay As You Go SIM card from a provider that offers this service (Vodafone, O2) must be used. - The correct balance check string must be stored using the SDL code (see above example). - A mobile phone number that is to receive the 'balance low' text must be stored in the master telephone number location using the STM code (refer to 'store master telephone number' feature below).